 If you cannot put the tooth back in the socket, call your dentist immediately.
 Then, rinse the tooth to remove any dirt or grime, and keep it in a container filled with coconut water, your saliva, or regular milk.
 If you’re bleeding from the tooth socket, apply a cool, wet compress.

 What to Do if You’re Dealing With Severe Tooth Pain

 If you’re dealing with severe tooth pain, you may need emergency dental care.
 This pain may indicate that you have an infected or abscessed tooth.
 In such cases, call your dentist’s office immediately.
 We can get you an appointment and give you relief from the pain.

 You can manage your dental pain by rinsing your mouth with warm water and using floss to remove food particles.
 If the area is swollen, use a cold compress on your cheek to ease the pain.

 In general, the same rules for taking care of your teeth apply to how to prevent the need for emergency dental care.
 Do not chew on ice, popcorn kernels, or hard candy; all of these may result in cracked teeth.
 Other methods of taking care of your teeth include:

 - Brush and floss at least twice a day

 - Use a fluoride mouthwash

 Contact Signature Smiles Today

 At Signature Smiles, we know that in these unprecedented times, it can be challenging to manage your oral healthcare as well.
 However, we also understand that accidents do happen, and sometimes those accidents require dental emergency care.
 At Signature Smiles, we are able to handle whatever dental emergencies arrive in your life.
 Our experienced team members can help you manage your oral health and ensure that you experience as little pain as possible.
-If you need help with dental emergency care, or if you have questions about what constitutes as a dental emergency, contact the experts at Signature Smiles by calling 720.513.2157.
+If you need help with dental emergency care, or if you have questions about what constitutes a dental emergency, contact the experts at Signature Smiles by calling 720.513.8405.